diego-vazqual/UCE-PHYLOGENOMICS-PIPELINE/README.md

 ```
 for i in *_R1_*.fastq.gz; do echo $i; gunzip -c $i | wc -l | awk '{print $1/4}'; done
 ```
-⚠️ If R1 and R2 have a different number of readings, it will be necessary to match them before continuing.
+⚠️ Important: If R1 and R2 have a different number of readings, it will be necessary to match them before continuing.

 ### 2.2 FASTP
 To perform quality filtering (removal of low-quality bases) and cleaning of the FASTQ files (removal of adapter sequences and duplicate reads), we use a script called `fastp.sh`.
 This script takes as input a folder containing the raw FASTQ files and generates cleaned sequences in an output directory (e.g., clean-fastq).